-1.5 - Exemptions Exemptions from Commercial Driver License: the following drivers are not required to obtain a CDL in Tennessee:
+1.5 - Exemptions

+Exemptions from Commercial Driver License: the following drivers are not required to obtain a CDL in Tennessee:
-- Farmers or nurserymen transporting agricultural products, farm machinery or farm supplies to and from a farm or nursery, as long as the vehicle is operated inside the state of Tennessee within 150 miles of the farm or nursery, and is not used as a common or contract motor carrier.

-- 2. Operators of emergency vehicles.

-- 3. Military personnel.

-- 4. Operators of recreational vehicles.

-- Operators of vehicles leased strictly to transport personal possessions for non-business purposes.
+- Farmers or nurserymen transporting agricultural products, farm machinery or farm supplies to and from a farm or nursery, as long as the vehicle is operated inside the state of Tennessee within 150 miles of the farm or nursery, and is not used as a common or contract motor carrier. - 2.
+Operators of emergency vehicles. - 3.
+Active duty military personnel; members of the military reserves; member of the national guard on active duty, including personnel on full-time national guard duty, personnel on part-time national guard training, and national uard military technicians (civilians who are required to wear military uniforms); and active duty U.S. Coast Guard personnel.
+This exception is not applicable to U.S. Reserve technicians.
+IMPORTANT: This military exemption only applies to those drivers when operating a commercial vehicle for military purposes. - 4.
+Operators of recreational vehicles. - Operators of vehicles leased strictly to transport personal possessions for nonbusiness purposes.